 Family Care Website: http://www.dhs.wisconsin.gov/ltcare/

 IRIS Website: http://www.dhs.wisconsin.gov/bdds/iris/index.htm

 The ADRC loan closet allows people to borrow items such as walkers, bath chairs, wheelchairs, and toilet seat risers for up to 6 months.
 It is meant to help people who only need the items on a temporary basis, such as after surgery.
 The number and types of items available may vary based on donations and patron demand.
 Items are available on a first-come, first-served basis.
-This a free service.
+This is a free service.

 The ADRC Nutrition Program including group dining at six dining sites throughout Polk and Burnett Counties.
 For those who qualify, Meals on Wheels® are also offered.
 Anyone who is interested in either dining option and new to the ADRC Dining Program should first contact the ADRC.
 See our ADRC Dining Program and Meals on Wheels pages for more information about these programs.

 The ADRC provides non-emergency medical transportation to people with disabilities of all ages and people age 60 and over, who reside in Burnett and Polk Counties.
 Click here for more details about the Volunteer Driver program.
-In addition, the ADRC has a wheelchair accessible van that is used for shopping, errand, and socialization type trips.
+In addition, the ADRC has a wheelchair-accessible van that is used for shopping, errand, and socialization-type trips.
 Click here to see the van schedule and to learn how to reserve a seat on The ADRC Van.

 The ADRC does not provide any emergency transportation.
 Call 9-1-1 if you require emergency medical transportation and care.